Contact Dr. Jessica Krant

 Ultherapy

-Ultherapy® is the only non-invasive procedure FDA-cleared to lift skin on the neck, under the chin, on the décolletage, and on the eyebrow.
+Ultherapy® is a non-invasive procedure FDA-cleared to lift skin on the neck, under the chin, on the décolletage, and above the brow.
 This treatment uses ultrasound technology to stimulate your body’s own production of collagen below the skin’s surface.
 As collagen continues to increase over time, you will notice dramatic, long-lasting results that create a smoother, refreshed appearance.

 ultherapy